selskiyvrach/Diablo_Style_Inventory/README.md

 		with common cell size. (set 'execute' on FixedRatioRectTransform script on Inventory Game Object to false if you don't need this feature, or remove items you want to exclude from 'ItemContainers' serialized array.)
+	- event with item info and coords when hovered over item in inventory

     API